Gospel of Luke

-The Gospel of Luke (Note: The book is sometimes called the Gospel according to Luke (Εὐαγγέλιον κατὰ Λουκᾶν), or simply Luke (which is also its most common form of abbreviation).) is the third of the New Testament's four canonical Gospels.
+The Gospel of Luke (Note: The book is sometimes called the Gospel according to Luke (Εὐαγγέλιον κατὰ Λουκᾶν), or simply Luke (which is also its most common form of abbreviation).) is the third of the New Testament's canonical Gospels.
 It tells of the origins, birth, ministry, death, resurrection, and ascension of Jesus.
-Together with the Acts of the Apostles, it makes up a two-volume work which scholars call Luke–Acts, accounting for 27.5% of the New Testament.
+Together with the Acts of the Apostles, it makes up a two-volume work called Luke–Acts, accounting for 27.5% of the New Testament.

-The text is anonymous, not naming its author.
-Perhaps most scholars think that he was a companion of Paul, but others cite differences between him and the Pauline epistles.
-In the popular Two-source hypothesis, Luke used the Gospel of Mark and a hypothetical collection called Q, with unique material often called L, though alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
+The Gospel of Luke shares the same author as the Acts of the Apostles.
+Tradition identifies the writer as Luke the Evangelist, a doctor who travelled with Paul the Apostle, though the text does not name its author.Most critical scholars maintain that the author was a traveling companion of Paul, though others cite differences with the Pauline epistles.
+Luke used the Gospel of Mark, and the two-source hypothesis also posits usage of Q, though a growing number of scholars contend Luke used Matthew instead.
+Most scholars now agree the Gospel of John knew and used Luke and the other Synoptics.
 Luke follows Mark closely compared to other ancient historians’ usage of sources, though the parallels and variations of the Synoptic gospels are typical of ancient historical biographies.
-Luke tends to follow his sources closely when checked.
 The most common dating for its composition is around AD 80–90.
-The earliest witnesses for the Gospel of Luke are the Alexandrian and the revised western text-type.
+The earliest witnesses for Luke are the Alexandrian and the revised western text-type.

-Following the preface addressed and the birth narratives of John and Jesus, the gospel begins in Galilee and moves gradually to its climax in Jerusalem.
+Following the preface and the birth narratives of John and Jesus, the gospel begins in Galilee and moves gradually to its climax in Jerusalem.
 Luke espouses a three-stage "salvation history" starting with the Law and the prophets, the epoch of Jesus, and the period of the church.
-The gospel's Christology can be understood in light of the titles given to Jesus and its Jewish and Greco-Roman context.
+The gospel's high Christology portrays Jesus as divine in various ways, identifying him with the God of Israel and as a preexistent messiah within its Jewish and Greco-Roman context.
 The Holy Spirit also plays a more prominent role compared to other Christian works, forming the basis of the early Christian community.

 Composition

 Textual history

 Autographs (original copies) of Luke and the other Gospels have not been preserved; the texts that survive are third-generation copies, with no two completely identical.
-The earliest witnesses (the technical term for written manuscripts) for the Gospel of Luke fall into two "families" with considerable differences between them, the Western and the Alexandrian text-type, and the dominant view is that the Western text represents a process of deliberate revision in the second century, as the variations seem to form specific patterns.
+The earliest surviving manuscript of the Gospel of Luke fall into two "families" with considerable differences between them, the Western and the Alexandrian text-type, and the dominant view is that the Western text represents a process of deliberate revision in the second century, as the variations seem to form specific patterns.